stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Connected topology
 This option will only sculpt the vertices that are linked to the picked surface.
-This is typically used for the Move tool, for example if you want to exclusively move a part that self-intersect with another part.
+This is typically used for the Move tool, for example if you want to exclusively move a part that self-intersects with another part.

 <video width='360' preload='metadata' poster='./videos/connected_topology.jpg' controls>
     <source src='./videos/connected_topology.mp4' type='video/mp4'>